cangjielanguage/cangjie_docs/docs/tools/source_en/cmd-tools/HLE_manual.md

 `HLE` (Hyper-Lang extension) is an automatic code template generation tool for Cangjie-ARKTS interoperation.

 This tool takes ARKTS interface declaration files (such as files with .d.ts or .d.ets extensions) as input, and outputs a directory containing BUILD.gn files and an src folder.
 The src folder contains .cj files storing the generated interoperation code.
-The tool also outputs a JSON file containing all information from the ARKTS files.
+The tool also outputs a JSON file containing all information from the ARKTS files.Please refer to the following conversion rules: [Rules for generating Cangjie glue code using the ArkTS third-party module](cj-dts2cj-translation-rules.md)

 ## Parameter Descriptions